reach-sh/reach-lang/docs/src/changelog/index.md

 @{verRC("0.1.11")}

 + @{rcHead("0.1.11-rc7")}
++ 2022/08/10: Added support for exponential notation for numeric literals.
 + 2022/08/09: Added `strictPay` field to `{!rsh} remote.ALGO`.
 + 2022/08/07: The backend interface to the compiled objects was updated, so you'll need to recompile for this release.
 + 2022/08/07: Added `{!rsh} safe*` and `{!rsh} veri*` arithmetic functions, e.g. `{!rsh} safeAdd` and `{!rsh} veriAdd`.